6 minute read

-Even Your Grandmother is Using Voice Search Now
+Everybody is Using Voice Search Now... sort of

 Before 2015, no one was searching by voice.
-Over the course of that year, however, over 50 billion voice searches per month were performed globally.
-That number is only growing, and you can expect voice search to change the way SEO happens, as well as the functions of devices and internet usage overall.
+Over the course of that year, however, over 50 billion voice searches per month were performed globally, but it's not overwhelming yet.
+A new study by Ignite Visiblity revealed that only 6% of people prefer voice search.
+But voice search is still a fairly new thing, and keep in mind that number is only growing.
+You can expect voice search to change the way SEO happens, as well as the functions of devices and internet usage overall.
 In fact, as we researched this article, we used voice search.

-The numbers stated above show, without a doubt, that voice search is quickly taking over huge swaths of the search market.
+The numbers stated above show, without a doubt, that voice search is quickly taking over huge swaths of the search market landscape.
 There are several reasons that explain why voice search is rising so quickly.
 Most of these reasons are situational, but are strong hypotheses nonetheless.

 Some languages are harder to type than others.